-- Andrew Witmer, Chairman – Andrew and his wife Maureen have three children and are members of Christ Presbyterian Church in Harrisonburg.
+Andrew Witmer, Chair – Andrew and his wife Maureen have three children and are members of Christ Presbyterian Church in Harrisonburg.
 Andrew has taught U.S. history at James Madison University since 2010.
 He’s excited about Journey’s role in promoting individual and community flourishing in our region.
 Andrew has been a board member since 2016.

-- John Kuebler, Member – With 15 years in law enforcement and 46 years of marriage experience, John has been truly amazed at the path his life has taken.
+John Kuebler, Member – With 15 years in law enforcement and 46 years of marriage experience, John has been truly amazed at the path his life has taken.
 While on road patrol, John sensed God’s calling to change the direction of his vocation.
 Following seminary in Jackson, MS, John wanted to return to South Florida as a Police Chaplain having a strong desire to aid in the re-building of broken marriages and help men establish better relationships.
 It was in seminary that John, along with a few other classmates, started a Christian counseling center.
 After 5 years in Mississippi, John came to Charlottesville, VA where he was called as the Pastor of Counseling at Trinity Presbyterian Church, and was able to start up another counseling practice; First Stone.
 When John moved to the Shenandoah Valley in 2002, he served in the same capacity at Covenant Presbyterian Church.
 In 2008, he and a few other Christian counselors were able to establish Journey Counseling Ministries.
-John has been a board member and the Clinical Director since 2008.
+John has been a board member since 2008 and was the Clinical Director until early 2019.